-- 10. (1) Council may approve additional obligations or procedures related to the subject matter of this Law as a schedule. - (2) An obligation or procedure added as a schedule to this Law under subsection (1) - (a) has the force of law; and - (b) must not be approved except in accordance with section 7 of the Land Code and, if the schedule relates to a matter listed in sections 12.3 (a) through (i) of the Land Code, in accordance with section 12 of the Land Code.
+- 10. (1) Council may approve additional obligations or procedures related to the subject matter of this Law as a schedule. - (2) An obligation or procedure added as a schedule to this Law under subsection (1) - (a) has the force of law; and - (b) subject to section 41(2), must not be approved except in accordance with section 7 of the Land Code and, if the schedule relates to a matter listed in sections 12.3 (a) through (i) of the Land Code, in accordance with section 12 of the Land Code.